The powder coating process: The basics

 - Environmentally friendly: Solvent-free, very low/zero VOC, and excess powder can be recovered and reused, so minimal waste.

-Choose powder coating for protection – not just looks
+Choose powder coat for protection – not just looks

 While the range of finishes may be dazzling, the real advantage of powder coatings is their physical properties.
 It is highly resistant to physical damage through chipping, flaking, scratching or abrasion.
 It is also resistant to chemicals, corrosion and weather.
 When applied is does not drip or sag and is thicker than most paints, reducing the need for layers.
 It is also very low maintenance after application.
 These are just some of the reasons why powder coating is trusted across industries; it has been for long the go-to coating for electrical appliances and is becoming more and more used in the automotive industry, and even furniture manufacturing benefits from it.
 A powder coating consultant will give you the information and advice you need to make the right choice for your project.